dice-roller/rpg-dice-roller/docs/contributing/readme.md

 ```

 * `root` contains mostly meta files, such as the `.babelrc`, `eslintrc.json`. `rollup.config.js` and other files used for the generation of the library.

-* `lib` contains the compiled Javascript files, in both EcmaScript and UMD versions, in the `esm` and `umd` directories.
+* `lib` contains the compiled Javascript files, in both EcmaScript and UMD versions, in the `esm` and `umd` directories respectively.

   Do **not** manually change the files in this directory as any changes will be overwritten.
 * `src` is where the magic happens.
-This contains all the original Javascript ES modules that get compiled.
+This contains all the source Javascript ES modules that get compiled into the `lib` directory.
 It is these files that you should modify.
 * `tests` contain [Jest tests](#testing-your-code).
 If you make changes to the source code, you should update / add tests to cover the changes.